To compute the analysis, within the Analyses card, you can either:

 When the analysis is finished, the results will appear in the Results tab of the Inputs/Results card.
 Switch this card to Results to review the results.

 Once a new analysis is completed, a small notification bubble will appear next the Results tab displaying the number of new analyses, and the computed analyses can then be viewed in the Results tab.
 The results of each analysis are divided into three categories according to the type of output: Blocked Forces, Component-based TPA, and Operational Spectra.

 To visualize the results, right-click on the data in the Results card and select Plot or Waterfall plot.
 If several results are selected, they will be plotted together.
 Additionally, if a plot already exists, one can drag and drop a new analysis onto the plot in the Graphs card to add the data to the current plot.

-As described in 4.3 Data selection, you can control the data being plotted by hovering over the channel and block names in the title and scrolling with the scrollbar.
+You can control the data being plotted by hovering over the channel and block names in the title and scrolling with the scrollbar.
 Multiple channels/blocks can also be selected from the drop-down menu using CTRL or SHIFT while clicking, and the type of averaging is set below the drop-down menu of channel/block names.

 Additional plot settings are available by right-clicking on the curve in the graph to set the spectrum type (e.g. Magnitude, Phase, Real, Imaginary) and spectrum options (e.g. amplitude type, weighting, averaging).

 In the Analyze card it is also possible to plot input datasets, either by drag and drop or from the context menu upon the data entries.